rpm-software-management/dnf/doc/command_ref.rst

 | Aliases: ``mc``

 ``dnf [options] makecache``
-    Downloads and caches metadata for all known repos.
+    Downloads and caches metadata for enabled repositories.
 Tries to avoid downloading whenever possible (e.g. when the local metadata hasn't expired yet or when the metadata timestamp hasn't changed).